Sign Up

 Case Study

-Prompted by the proximity of the deterioration to the administration of the naloxone, the physician checked the drug's packaging.
-The syringe had inadvertently been filled with digoxin, a cardiac drug instead of naloxone.
-The packages of both drugs, made by the same manufacturer, were almost identical.
-ECG revealed bi-directional ventricular tachycardia, consistent with digoxin toxicity.
+Because of the worsening of the neonate so close to the administration of the naloxone, the physician checked the drug's packaging.
+The physician found that the syringe had been filled with digoxin, a cardiac drug instead of naloxone.
+The drugs are both made by the same manufacturer and the packages were very similar.
+The electrocardiogram revealed a bi-directional ventricular tachycardia, an arrhythmia consistent with digoxin toxicity (Franklin, 2003).

-Approximately 1 hour later, the infant died.
-A post-mortem digoxin level was 17 ng/ml (therapeutic range 0.8 to 2 ng/ml).
+Approximately one hour later, Cindie passed.
+A post-mortem digoxin level was drawn and found to be 17 ng/ml.
+The therapeutic range is 0.8 to 2 ng/ml (Franklin, 2003).

-Observational studies in hospitals have reported administration errors in 3%-8% of doses in the United Kingdom (UK) and 0.6%-14.6% in the United States (US), excluding wrong time errors.
-Methods and definitions vary, so it is difficult to compare studies directly, but it is clear that administration errors are not uncommon.
-Wrong drug errors are typically a smaller proportion of these, occurring in about 0.2% of all doses.
-Fortunately, most administration errors do not result in outcomes as tragic as in this case.
+Administration errors in hospitals have been cited to be roughly about 3%-8% of doses in the United Kingdom (UK) and about 0.6%-14.6% in the United States, excluding wrong time errors (Franklin, 2003).
+While methods and definitions may vary, it is clear that administration errors are not uncommon.
+Fortunately, most errors in medication administration do not result in outcomes as tragic as in this case (Franklin, 2003).

-Errors in drug administration occur.
-Packaging and look-alike/sound-alike drugs are thought to be important contributing factors.
-Risk assess look-alike and sound-alike products and consider how they are stored.
-Improving communication between medical and nursing staff may help to prevent errors.
-Patients and their families want disclosure of errors and information on how similar errors will be prevented in the future.
+It is important to know that errors in drug administration do occur.
+Packaging and look-alike/sound-alike drugs are known to be contributing factors of these errors.
+Risk assessments should be completed and should assess look-alike and sound-alike products and consider how they are stored.
+Good communication between medical and nursing staff is known to help to prevent medical errors.
+Anytime an error does occur, there should be a root cause analysis to determine if there is room to make process improvements in how the medication is used and/or given.
+Patients and their families desire and deserve disclosure of errors and information on how similar errors will be prevented in the future (Franklin, 2003).

 Select one of the following methods to complete this course.